-From time to time, companies award performance-based pay to their executives based on financial results that later have to be restated.
+From time to time, companies award performance-based pay to their executives based on financial results that later must be restated or when executive misconduct later comes to light involving legal and regulatory breaches or behaviour contrary to company policy that puts the company reputation at risk.
 Most companies have "clawback" provisions that require executives to pay back part of their compensation to reflect the restated financial reports.
-These provisions should also apply to performance-based compensation awarded on the basis of any fraudulent activity or other misconduct.
+These provisions should also apply to performance-based compensation awarded based on any fraudulent activity or other misconduct.

-- [The fund] will vote for proposals asking executives to pay back an appropriate portion of their compensation when that compensation is based on financial information that must later be restated, unless the restatement does not affect the criteria on which the compensation was based. - [The fund] will vote against compensation plans that do not include clawback provisions, unless clawbacks are already required by law.
+- [The fund] will vote for proposals asking executives to pay back an appropriate portion of their compensation when that compensation is based on financial information that must later be restated unless the restatement does not affect the criteria on which the compensation was based, or in the case of behaviour involving a breach of law and regulations or placing contravening company policy while putting the company's reputation at risk. - [The fund] will vote against compensation plans that do not include clawback provisions unless clawbacks are already required by law.